The Bridges: Development

 In 2000, the ‘old central bus station’, adjacent to the center was demolished and the land was acquired.
 This land was used to create a significant expansion that almost doubled the size of the center, and made it fully covered.
 Previously some areas of the centre were not covered, resulting in the centre having the nickname of ‘Windy City’.

 In September 2010, Land Securities announced a £15 million development to build a 3-story (60,000sq ft) Primark store.
 The store later opened in November 2012.

 In May 2020, Next expanded their store by over 4,000sq ft from 10,221sq ft to 14,710sq ft.
 This was achieved by acquiring an adjoining vacant unit.
 This allowed them to open a new childrenswear section and expand their existing homewares selection.

 Transport links

 Bus

 The nearest bus stops to the centre are on Holmside, Green Terrace, & Fawcett Street.
-Bus services run frequently throughout the North East to these stops near the centre, including the Country Ranger 8/8A/78 from Green Terrace, linking Sunderland to Consett & Stanley in County Durham, & the Prince Bishops 20/20A from Holmeside, linking Sunderland to Durham & Langley Park in County Durham, both operated by Go North East, as well as services Stagecoach North East, such as the E1, linking Sunderland to Whitburn & South Shields in Tyne & Wear.
+Bus services run frequently throughout the North East to these stops near the centre, including the Country Ranger 8/8A/78 from Green Terrace, linking Sunderland to Consett & Stanley in County Durham, & the Prince Bishops 20/20A from Holmeside, linking Sunderland to Durham, both operated by Go North East, as well as services Stagecoach North East, such as the E1, linking Sunderland to Whitburn & South Shields in Tyne & Wear.